 - How do we segregate the test and control groups?

-- What are the best offer/creative recipes to test for the program?
+- What is the best offer/creative recipes to test for the program?

 - What is the likely win-back rate for this customer set?